Generic programming: .NET

-Genericity in Pascal
+Pascal

 For Pascal, generics were first implemented in 2006, in the implementation Free Pascal.

-In Delphi
+Delphi

 The Object Pascal dialect Delphi acquired generics in the 2007 Delphi 11 release by CodeGear, initially only with the .NET compiler (since discontinued) before being added to the native code in the 2009 Delphi 12 release.
 The semantics and abilities of Delphi generics are largely modelled on those of generics in .NET 2.0, though the implementation is by necessity quite different.
 Here is a more or less direct translation of the first C# example shown above: